CLIENT

 Summary

 The City of Los Angeles Parks Needs Assessment is a strategic initiative aimed at guiding the development, investment, and management of the city’s vast and diverse park system.
 This assessment will address current and future needs for recreational infrastructure, recognizing the critical role parks play in community health, cultural unity, and quality of life.
 Spanning over 16,000 acres of parkland, Los Angeles’s parks offer both iconic landscapes and vital neighborhood spaces.
 At the heart of the PNA is a community-driven approach, engaging local nonprofits and organizations to expand outreach and build lasting support for parks.
-This approach seeks to foster meaningful engagement across all regions of Los Angeles, ensuring that the diverse voices of LA are heard.
+Throughout the process, TRG sought to foster meaningful engagement across all regions of Los Angeles, ensuring that the diverse voices of LA are heard.

-To effectively engage the community for the PNA, which is set to begin in early 2025, The Robert Group (TRG) in teaming with OLIN will employ an approach that is inclusive, comprehensive, and tailored to the city’s diverse population.
-The strategy will factor in demographic diversity, urban development, existing amenities, and resident needs throughout the assessment process, leading to a more vibrant, healthy, and connected community.
+Since the start of the PNA process in early 2025, The Robert Group (TRG) in teaming with OLIN employed an approach that is inclusive, comprehensive, and tailored to the city’s diverse population to effectively engage the community.
+This strategy factored in demographic diversity, urban development, existing amenities, and resident needs throughout the assessment process, leading to a more vibrant, healthy, and connected community.

 No items found.